ayaDjellato/pharmacy-gestionner/pharma_gestionner/README.md

 * login:
         *enter the username and password and hit login button you will automatically being recognized as a user or admin and the specific dashboard will               appear
 * patient dashboard :
-        displays the patients in the database through a table with their id name and lastname last purshases and phone numbers a search bar to search for a specific patient in the database with their id or name in search bar and hit go to delete an element search for the id in search bar and hit go then if the user exist he will appear in the table then hit delete and refresh for              a full display a refresh button to redisplay all the patients in table an add user space to add a user when needed by entering the name and lastname, phone number of the patient and hit add button an error message can be displayed to the user.
+        -displays the patients in the database through a table with their id name and lastname last purshases and phone numbers
+        -a search bar to search for a specific patient in the database with their id or name in search bar and hit go -to delete an element search for the id in search bar and hit go then if the user exist he will appear in the table then hit delete and refresh for              a full display
+        -a refresh button to redisplay all the patients in table -an add user space to add a user when needed by entering the name and lastname, phone number of the patient and hit add button
+        -an error message can be displayed to the user.